Students and parents, sign up for Remind messages from your school counselors. Text @hc2937 to 81010.

 - Please see this attachment for information regarding Career & College Promise (CCP), which is an opportunity extended to underclassmen to take courses at Wake Tech Community College.
 There are requirements students must meet to be eligible and steps to pursue this opportunity.
 Please view this attachment for new propspective students.

-- I encourage 9th graders to log into their CFNC accounts and do a few activities in Learn About Yourself.
+- We encourage 9th graders to log into their CFNC accounts and do a few activities in Learn About Yourself.
 It's not mandatory but your future is quickly approaching and it's good to have an idea about where you are going and what your interests are.

 - If you need help loggining in, you may need to reset your password.
 If you didn't use your school email address, then try using your personal email address.

-Does your child need help bettering their understanding of course content
+Does your child need help bettering their understanding of course content tutoring and objectives?

 - If you prefer tutoring from outside services, please see these lists 2019-2020 WCPSS Science Tutors and 2019-2020 Math Tutors.
 Fees may apply.